2023 Solar Incentives Guide for East Bradford, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have in place a net metering agreement with your East Bradford utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
+If you have a net metering agreement in place with your East Bradford utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.

 Federal Solar Incentives

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the claim amount.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-After this, the credit percentage will be reduced slightly each year until the end of the program in 2035.
-The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+After 2032, the credit percentage will be reduced slightly each year until the end of the program in 2035.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

-Click here to learn more about the new Inflation Reduction Act.
-The easiest way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local East Bradford solar panel installation expert with your questions.
+More information about the new Inflation Reduction Act can be found here.
+The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local East Bradford solar panel company with your questions.

 State & Local Solar Incentives